 Fungal diseases of fuchsia

 - Botrytis blight – Grayish brown mold is often the first sign of botrytis blight, a fungal disease that results in spotted, discolored flowers.
 In time, buds rot and fail to open.
 Leaves and stems wilt and drop from the plant.

 - Rust – This fungal disease begins as small, orange-brown spore masses, primarily on the underside of fuchsia leaves.
 As rust disease progresses, upper leaf surfaces turn brown or yellow before dropping from the plant.

-- Verticillium wilt – The foliage of fuchsias with verticillium wilt turn yellow, pale green or brown, often beginning on one side of the plant.
+- Verticillium wilt – The foliage of fuchsias with verticillium wilt turns yellow, pale green, or brown, often beginning on one side of the plant.
 As the disease progresses, leaves shrivel and drop off the plant.
 This fungal disease is often deadly.

 Viral Diseases in Fuchsia Plants

 Fuchsia plants are prone to several viral diseases, including tomato spotted wilt and impatiens necrotic spot virus.
 Symptoms include curled, spotted leaves and stunted growth.
 Both are spread by thrips, which are difficult to remove because they dig deep into blossoms, buds, and other hard-to-reach areas.

 Often, the best recourse for viral diseases in fuchsia plants is to destroy the diseased plant, which prevents the spread of disease to neighboring plants.